-Serbia's currency is the dinar (DIN); though accommodation prices are often quoted in euro, you must pay in dinar.
+Serbia's currency is the dinar (RSD); though accommodation prices are often quoted in euro, you must pay in dinar.

 ATMs are widespread and cards are accepted by established businesses.
 There's an exchange office (menjačnica) on every street corner.
 Exchange machines accept euros, US dollars and British pounds.